biglotteryfund/grants-service/README.md

 ## Getting started

-You'll need to download at least one of the existing datasets from the [GrantNav publisher page](http://grantnav.threesixtygiving.org/publisher/360G-blf) for the Fund.
+You'll need to download at least one of the existing datasets from the [GrantNav publisher page](http://grantnav.threesixtygiving.org/funder/GB-GOR-PB188) for the Fund, or from [our own Data page](https://www.tnlcommunityfund.org.uk/data).

 Make sure the CSV doesn't have a space as the very first character as this has been known to break imports in mysterious ways (eg. `Amount Awarded` is not correctly parsed).